-Named the 18th head coach in CU men's basketball history (on April 19, 2010), Boyle, 48, also etched his name among the school's great coaches becoming first head coach in 20 years to win his coaching debut; becoming the first CU coach since H.B.
+frosh pair in CU history.
+Dinwiddie (360 points) and Book- due to WWII). er (317) combined for 677 points, well outdistancing all other rookie twosomes (the only two with 250-plus points). its first game back on Jan.
+10, 1902 defeating State Prep Dinwiddie was No. 101st nationally in free throw percent- School, 34-10.
+That game marked the beginning of what name among the school's great coaches becoming first head coach in 20 years to win his coaching debut; becoming the first CU coach since H.B.
 Lee (1950-51) to win his first two conference games in his first year, in addition to becoming the first Buff head coach since Henry Iba (1933-34) to win his first three conference games.